-Implementation status Deviations from the Ethical Evaluation item Yes No Summary description Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies and the Reasons systems to prevent unethical conduct or hire outside accountants to perform the audits?
+Implementation status Deviations from the Ethical Evaluation item Yes Yes No Summary description Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies and the Reasons systems to prevent unethical conduct or hire outside accountants to perform the audits?
 Board of Directors and attend the meetings of the Board of Directors as non-voting delegates.
 Meanwhile, the auditors can report directly to the Board of Directors to ensure that the Company's operations are consistent with the resolutions made by the Board of Directors.
-(5) Does the company provide internal and external ethical corporate management training programs on a regular basis?3.
-Implementation of Complaint Procedures \checkmark The Company regularly holds internal and external education and training on ethical corporate management.
+Does the company provide internal and external ethical corporate management training programs on a regular basis? \checkmark The Company regularly holds internal and external education and training on ethical corporate management.
 No deviation.
-(1) Has the company established specific whistle-blowing and reward procedures, set up conveniently accessible whistle-blowing channels, and appointed appropriate personnel specifically responsible for handling complaints received from whistle-blowers? √ To enhance unity and harmony and protect the rights of employees, the Company formulates the "Employee Complaint Measures" and provide an open and transparent complaint channel to assist employees to solve their problems related to personal rights or unfair treatment in their positions.
+3. (1) Implementation of Complaint Procedures Has the company established specific whistle-blowing and reward procedures, set up conveniently accessible whistle-blowing channels, and appointed appropriate personnel specifically responsible for handling complaints received from whistle-blowers? √ To enhance unity and harmony and protect the rights of employees, the Company formulates the "Employee Complaint Measures" and provide an open and transparent complaint channel to assist employees to solve their problems related to personal rights or unfair treatment in their positions.
 The Company also set up an ad hoc group to the special needs of complaints.
 No deviation.
 (2) Has the company established standard operation procedures for investigating the complaints received, follow-up measures taken after investigation, and mechanisms ensuring such complaints are handled in a confidential manner? ~ The procedure, measures, and confidentiality mechanism are explained detailly in the "Employee Complaint Measures.
 The Company has been regularly introducing the relevant complaint measures and promoting those policies on the day of employee entry and every subsequent year regularly to employees.
 No deviation.
-(3) Has the company adopted proper measures to protect whistle-blowers from retaliation for filing complaints? ~ The Company clearly stipulates the privacy protection rules of whistle- blowers and the obligations of relevant personnel to protect the rights and interests of employees filing complaints.
+(3) Has the company adopted proper measures to protect whistle-blowers from retaliation for filing complaints? √ The Company clearly stipulates the privacy protection rules of whistle- blowers and the obligations of relevant personnel to protect the rights and interests of employees filing complaints.
 No deviation.
 4. Strengthening Information Disclosure Does the company disclose its ethical corporate management policies and the results of their implementation on its website and the Market Observation Post System (MOPS)? ~ The Company's website will be expected to be completed within 1 to 2 years.
-The same as description 5.
-If the company has adopted its own ethical corporate management best practice principles based on the Ethical Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies, please describe any deviations between the principles and their implementation: The Company has not clearly stipulated a guideline for ethical corporate management best practice principles; however, the major governance principles have been covered in corporate governance.
-6. Other important information to facilitate a better understanding of the status of operation of the company's ethical corporate management policies (e.g., the company's reviewing and amending of its ethical corporate management best practice principles): None
+The same as description 5. describe any deviations between the principles and their implementation on: - ples based on the Ethical Corporate Management Best Practice Principles for best practice principles; however, the major governance principles have beer 6. ation of the company's ethical corporate management policies (e.g., the con